Pandi (film): Plot

-Sundarapandi is consoled by Pandi, who borrows money from a private money lender and completes the wedding.
+Pandi consoles Sundarapandi.
+Pandi borrows money from a private money lender and completes the wedding.
 Meanwhile, Pandi tries to make amends with Bhuvana, but she will not hear any of it.
 Sundarapandi, seeing the argument, went over and told Bhuvana the truth and how he misjudged his son and that it was not him who took the money.
-The following day, Sundarapandi went to Bhuvana's house to ask her father Periyamaayan (Ilavarasu) to fix a marriage between Pandi and Bhuvana.
+The following day, Sundarapandi went to Bhuvana's house to ask her father Periyamaayan to fix a marriage between Pandi and Bhuvana.
 Periyamaayan, upon hearing this, gets furious.
 He is the local police inspector and knows all about Pandi's past.
 He refuses to marry his daughter to a criminal.
 Periyamaayan arranges a marriage for Bhuvana, but she went to Sundarapandi to say that she will die before marrying another person than Pandi.
 Pandi snatched Bhuvana from her house, takes her to the police station, and asks her father to approve of their marriage.
-Periyamaayan gets angry and says that Bhuvana is not his daughter anymore and that he will think his daughter eloped and lost.
+Periyamaayan gets angry and says that Bhuvana is not his daughter any more and that he will think his daughter eloped and lost.
 Pandi marries Bhuvana and as police protection, Periyamaayan watches her getting married.

 Determined to pay back the loan and help his family overcome their financial constraint, Pandi decides to go abroad and work as conservancy staff.
-He manages to stabilize his family with his earnings as well as pays back the debts to the private money lender.
-However, on his return, he is shocked to find his mother dead.
-Coming to know that it was no natural death, he decides to avenge the killers.
+He manages to stabilise his family with his earnings as well as pays back the debts to the private money lender.

+In the present, Pandi returns to Usilampatti from Dubai.
+His friends and family cry after seeing him.
+He is shocked to find his mother dead.
+His friends reveals that his mother's death was not natural, so he decides to avenge the killers.
 He finds that Sundarapandi's colleague hired a killer to kill him using a lorry, and his mother died, as a result.
 He beats him up at the local temple festival.
 When Pandi takes a knife to kill him, he refused knowing his duty towards his family, and decides to leave it in hands of God.